DS6/gifpet/README.md

 💡 You can simply not add any parameters and leave all this empty, it's just in case you want to modify or add more things.

-let animated = await Instance.create(image, params) // You can do it without parameters too: await Canvas.create(image)
+let animated = await Instance.create(image, params) // You can do it without parameters too: await Instance.create(image)

 return console.log(animated)